 Substitute Directors.
 The Articles of Association provide that any director may appoint another person to serve as a substitute director.
 A substitute director must be qualified under the Companies Law to serve as a substitute of the relevant director, and, under the Companies Law, in case the substituted director is an Independent Director as defined in the Companies Law, the substitute director must also comply with the requirements of the Companies Law for Independent Directors.
 If his or her appointment is for more than one meeting it will be subject to the approval of the Board.
 Such person may not act as a substitute director for more than one director at the same time.
-In addition, a Board committee member may not substitute director as to the director who appointed him or her, and the substitute director may participate in Board and Board committee meetings in the same manner as the appointing director

-(subject to any applicable independence criteria).
+In addition, a Board committee member may not substitute for another Board committee member in meetings of the applicable committee.
+The same rules, including compensation, will apply to a substitute director as to the director who appointed him or her, and the substitute director may participate in Board and Board committee meetings in the same manner as the appointing director (subject to any applicable independence criteria).
 Subject to the Companies Law, a director who has appointed a substitute director may revoke the appointment at any time.
 In addition, the office of a substitute director will be vacated at any time that the office of the director who appointed the substitute is vacated for any reason.
 Any appointment or revocation of the appointment of a substitute director will be made by notice in writing to the substitute director and Elbit Systems.
 The appointment or revocation, as the case may be, will become effective on the later of the date of receipt of the above notice or the date fixed in the notice.
 Appointing a substitute director will not release the appointing director from his/her liabilities, taking into account the applicable circumstances.